isomerpages/moe-tampinessec/_our-school/Tampinesian Code of Conduct/Discipline Procedures.md

 **Learning in a Blended Learning Environment**

-* Students will be taken to task
+* Students will be taken to task for non-adherence to academic discipline by committing academic misdemeanors which include the following:
+	* Non-submission of quality student work (both in-class and HBL assignments)
+	* Not following PLD routines